The Civil Division

 The Employment Section, along with the City's Personnel Department, is responsible for personnel policy development and labor relations matters, including litigation, civil service and arbitration proceedings.
 With over 11,000 City employees, including many union members, the personnel and labor issues facing the City are complex and diverse.

 The Environmental Protection Section provides legal counsel on a full range of environmental issues, including Superfund cleanups, water resources, recovery actions, the Endangered Species Act, and long-term policy development.
+Read about one of this section's projects here: Brightening the Duwamish's Future.

 The Land Use Section provides legal counsel on zoning, planning, growth management, code enforcement, the state Environmental Policy Act, low-income housing development, preservation of historic properties, and acquisition of public property for open space, parks, and other public facilities.